Chicken and Dumplings (+Video)

 - 2 Tablespoons olive oil

 - 1 cup milk

-- Drizzle a little olive oil on the chicken and season with salt and pepper.
+- Place 2-3 chicken breasts on the baking sheet.
+Drizzle 2 Tablespoons olive oil on the chicken and season with salt and pepper

-- Once the chicken is cooked, shred it with two forks.
+- Bake chicken for about 45 minutes.
+Chicken will reach an internal temperature of 165F degrees when fully cooked.
+Once the chicken is cooked, shred it with two forks.

-- Pour 2 quarts of chicken stock or broth into a large pot and start warming it up on the stove top while you make the dumplings..
+- Pour 2 quarts chicken broth into a large pot and start warming it up on the stove top while you make the dumplings.

-- In a medium bowl, combine flour and baking powder.
-Then add in cubed butter.
+- In a medium bowl, combine 2 cups all-purpose flour and 1/2 teaspoon baking powder.
+Then add in 2 Tablespoons cold salted butter, cubed.

-- Pour in the milk.
+- Pour in 1 cup milk.
 Mix it all together.

-- Dust your counter with a generous amount of flour.
+- Dust your counter with a generous amount of all purpose flour.
 Place dumpling dough on the counter and dust it with more flour.

 - Using a knife or a pizza cutter, start cutting out your dumplings into squares.

 - Dust dumplings with a bit more flour.
 The extra flour is gonna help keep them from sticking but will also thicken your chicken broth some as well when you add them to the pot.

 - Bring chicken broth up to a boil.
 Add in shredded chicken and stir.

 - Begin adding dumplings one at a time so they don’t all stick together.
 Stir frequently while adding them.